gisbi-kim/nano-pgo/README.md

         return sf_Ji, sf_Jj
     ```
 - However, the above "raw" symbolic Jacobian includes many redundant computations, making it slow.
-Therefore, by using SymForce's codegen functionality, it is possible to perform compilation and code optimization, resulting in more than a 30x speed improvement in raw Python (here, for a single block calculation, that is a single edge's H and b, 0.0031 sec to 0.00009 sec).
-The example of using the symforce codegen API is like:
+Therefore, by using SymForce's [codegen](https://symforce.org/tutorials/codegen_tutorial.html) functionality, it is possible to perform compilation and code optimization (i.e., compile the Jacobian), resulting in more than a 30x speed improvement in raw Python (here, for a single block calculation, that is a single edge's H and b, 0.0031 sec to 0.00009 sec, at a single core of AMD Ryzen 7 8845HS CPU).
+An example of using the Symforce `codegen` API is like:
     ```python
     # optimized code compliation process
     def sf_between_error(Ti: sf.Pose3, Tj: sf.Pose3, Tij: sf.Pose3):